plista/aws-terraform-deployment-role/README.md

 So the way around this is to name each resource with a prefix relating to the project.
 That way the problem is avoided completely.

-### Local value `local.squad`

-Try to make this value the same as the team the service is being built for

 ### Local value `local.suffixes`

 On the production account, There are multiple suffixes in the value `local.suffixes`.
 So to minimise differences between deployments